foxglove/docs/docs/10-primary-sites/1-self-hosting/0-installation.md

 Create a service account with read and write access to the storage buckets.
 The Kubernetes workloads will use this service account.

 See [Configure cloud credentials](/docs/primary-sites/self-hosting/configure-cloud-credentials) for details on how to provide this credential to the deployment.
+This section also covers configuration of S3-compatible object storage.

 ### Create secret with site token